khealy/khealy.github.io/portfolio/restaurant/index.md

 ```
 ![highest spend category count](images/highestSpendCatCount.png)
 ```
-/* top items from top 5 orders by spend*/
+/* items from top 5 orders by spend*/
 WITH top_five AS
 	(SELECT
 		order_id